rrmerugu/trawler/README.md

 trawl.data # access the data after the run trawl.close() # do this or there will be an idle browser instance left on your machine

+trawl = TrawlIt(kw="django",  browser="stackoverflow-doc")
+trawl.run() # this will gather the topics from the stackoverflow documentation trawl.data # access the data after the run trawl.close() # do this or there will be an idle browser instance left on your machine

 ```